Archa-Amrita/test--dc.js-with-crossfilter/README.md

-Download the index.html file and open it with any browser.
+Download the repository then extract the downloaded zipp file.
+Then open index.html file with any browser.